 Qualified Charitable Distributions.
-If you have attained age 701⁄2, you may be eligible to make a "qualified charitable distribution" of up to \$100,000 per year from your Roth and/or Traditional IRAs.
-A qualified charitable distribution is not subject to federal income tax and no tax deduction is allowed for the charitable contribution.
-Qualified charitable distributions are allowed only for tax years 2006 through 2013 unless extended by Congress to later years.
-A qualified charitable distribution must be distributed directly from the IRA Custodian to a qualified charitable organization as defined by the Code.
-For assistance in determining whether you are eligible to make a qualified charitable distribution from your IRA, consult your tax advisor.
+If you have attained age 701⁄2, you are eligible to make a "qualified charitable distribution" of up to \$100,000 per year from all of your Roth and Traditional IRAs.
+A qualified charitable distribution is not subject to federal income tax and no deduction is allowed for the contribution.
+Qualified charitable distributions are allowed only for tax years 2006 through 2009 unless extended by Congress to later years.
+A qualified charitable distribution must be distributed directly from the Roth IRA Custodian to a qualified charitable organization as defined by the Code.
+For assistance in determining to what extent you may be eligible to make a qualified charitable distribution from your Roth IRA, consult your tax advisor.